-How to Get a Optician License in New Hampshire
+How to Get an Optician License in New Hampshire

 Last updated: March 2, 2026

 New Hampshire is a competitive New England market popular with Boston-area commuters, making it an excellent place to start a career as a optician.
 Licensing in New Hampshire is overseen by the New Hampshire Office of Professional Licensure and Certification.
-The process requires 0 hours of pre-license education and costs between $4,500 and $5,500 in total.
+The process does not require any pre-license education hours.
 You'll need to pass the No exam required (administered by New Hampshire Office of Professional Licensure and Certification) with a score of at least 70%.

-New Hampshire requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+New Hampshire does not require any pre-license education hours.
 Budget between $4,500 and $5,500 for the total licensing process, including education, application, and exam fees.
 Most aspiring opticians complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |